PK - Hanwei's Latest Generation of Practical Katana

 Because it's not only a review, it's also a beginners introduction to the often baffling array of Japanese sword terminology surrounding the Katana.
 Not to mention a real resource for anyone wishing to learn how to customize a blade on a shoestring budget...

-So sit back and enjoy this informative and educational review about this new line of literally razor sharp Katana by Paul Chen of the Hanwei Forge.
+So sit back and enjoy this informative and educational review about this line of literally razor sharp Katana by Paul Chen of the Hanwei Forge.

 Review by Marc Ridgeway, Georgia, USA

-|
+Price Range |

 One of the great Cinderella stories of recent sword releases is Hanwei, specifically the practical series.
-Recent competion from other affordable, functional swords caused some of the industry giants to back up and reassess.
+Recent competition from other affordable, functional swords caused some of the industry giants to back up and reassess.
 Most were left with two choices...drop prices, or step it up.

 Hanwei chose to step it up.